Subsystem entanglement and separability in quantum reference frames

-The theorem follows from the fact that the states $|{\psi}(\bm g)\rangle$ in Eq.~\eqref{eq:geneerapsik} are related to $|\tilde{\psi}(\bm g)\rangle$ in Eq.~\eqref{eq:generalpsil} by local unitaries.
-We can use this result to specify under which conditions physical systems can be entangled after a general passive QRF transformation.
-Notice that for the state $\ket{\Psi}^{(k)}$ in Eq.~\eqref{eq:geneerapsik}, the partial state of the physical systems is of the form
+The theorem follows from the fact that the states $|{\psi}(\bm g)\rangle_I$ in Eq.~\eqref{eq:geneerapsik} are related to $|\tilde{\psi}(\bm g)\rangle_I$ in Eq.~\eqref{eq:generalpsil} by local unitaries.
+We can use this result to specify under which conditions subsystems can be entangled after a QRF transformation between other subsystems.
+Notice that for the state $\ket{\Psi}^{(k)}$ in Eq.~\eqref{eq:geneerapsik}, the partial state of the subsystem in $I$ is of the form